To comply with UMass Dartmouth’s health requirements, you must complete your health record online including:

 - residential students: full-time, part-time, continuing education, matriculated and non-matriculated

-NEW FOR 2021: the COVID-19 vaccine is required for all undergraduate and graduate students who will live, learn, or physically come to campus for any reason, before the start of the Fall 2021 semester.
+NEW FOR 2023: the COVID-19 vaccine is highly reccomended for all undergraduate and graduate students who will live, learn, or physically come to campus for any reason.

 Required Immunizations include: